marcosalvalaggio/xeye/README.md

 Precisely the questions refer to:

-* **Select the index of the camera that you want to use for creating the dataset**: generally 0 for integrated camera, 1 for USB external camera.
+* **Select the index of the camera that you want to use for creating the dataset**: Generally 0 for integrated camera, 1 for USB external camera.
-* **Num. of types of images to scan**: answer 2 if you want to create a dataset with two objects (e.g. keyboard and mouse).
+* **Num. of types of images to scan**: Answer 2 if you want to create a dataset with two objects (e.g. keyboard and mouse).
 In general, answer with the number of object types to include in your dataset.
-* **Name of image type**: insert the name of every specific object you want to include in the dataset.
-The **init** function creates a named folder for every image type.
+* **Name of image type**: Insert the name of every specific object you want to include in the dataset.
+The **setup** method creates a named folder for every image type.
-* **Num. of frames to shoot for every image type**: select the number of images you want to shoot and save them in every object folder.
+* **Num. of frames to shoot for every image type**: Select the number of images you want to shoot and save them in every object folder.
-* **Single frame HEIGHT**: frame height values.
+* **Single frame HEIGHT**: Frame height values.
-* **Single frame WIDTH**: frame width values.
+* **Single frame WIDTH**: Frame width values.
 * **Num. of waiting time (in sec.) between every frame**: e.g 0.2 causes a waiting time of 0.2 seconds between every shoot.

-After the parameters setting, you can invoke the function to start shooting images.
+After the parameters setting, you can invoke the method to start shooting images.
 Datapipe module provides two different formats of images:

-* Grayscale image with the **gray** function;
+* Grayscale image with the **gray** method;
-* Color image with the **rgb** function.
+* Color image with the **rgb** method.

-Let's produce a dataset based on RGB images with the **rgb** function:
+Let's produce a dataset based on RGB images with the **rgb** method:

 ```python
 data.rgb()
 ```
-In the terminal keypress [b], to make photos for the image types passed to the **setup** function.
+In the terminal keypress [b], to make photos for the image types passed to the **setup** method.

 ```console
 --- START TAKING PHOTOS ---